BioComputingUP/ngx-mol-viewers/README.md

 Run `ng serve demo-showcase` for a development server.
 Navigate to `http://localhost:4200`.
 The application will automatically reload if you change any of the source files.

 ### Production build
-Run `ng build -c=production --base-href https://BioComputingUP.github.io/ngx-biocomp-up/ demo-showcase` to build the `demo-showcase` application for it to be served from GitHub Pages.
+Run `ng build -c=production --output-path docs --base-href https://biocomputingup.github.io/ngx-biocomp-up/` to build the `demo-showcase` application for it to be served from GitHub Pages.

 Then, one needs to copy the built `index.html` into the `404.html` file.
-To do so, just `cd` into the `dist/demo-showcase` and `cp index.html 404.html`.
+To do so, just `cd` into the output `docs` folder and `cp index.html 404.html`.

-When pushing the results in the `gh-pages` branch, GitHub will automatically publish an updated version of the appl;ication at [https://BioComputingUP.github.io/ngx-biocomp-up/].
+When pushing the results in the `main` branch, GitHub will automatically publish an updated version of the appl;ication at [https://BioComputingUP.github.io/ngx-biocomp-up/].

 ### Publishing components
 Run `ng build -c=production ngx-structure-viewer` to build the Angular component `ngx-structure-viewer` in IVY mode.
 Hence, the built component will be compatible with almost all